paul-nguyen-1/Thirstys/README.md

 - [x] **At least one image is displayed per API call**
 - [x] **Clicking on a displayed value for one attribute adds it to a displayed ban list**
 - [x] **Attributes on the ban list prevent further images/API results with that attribute from being displayed**

-The following **optional** features are implemented:

 - [x] Multiple types of attributes can be added to the ban list
 - [x] Users can see a stored history of their previously viewed items from their session

-The following **additional** features are implemented:

-* [x] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough